transdigiware/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the **Organizations** tab in the left navigation and click **Create MSP definition**.
 2. Enter `Org2 MSP` as the organization MSP display name and `org2msp` and as the MSP ID.
 If you want to specify your own MSP ID in this field, make sure to review the instructions in the tool tip.
 3. Under **Root Certificate Authority details**, specify the CA you used to register the identities in the previous step.
 If this is your first time through this tutorial, you should only see one: `Org2 CA`.
 4. The **Enroll ID** and **Enroll secret** fields below this will auto populate with the enroll ID and secret for the first user that you created with your CA: `admin` and `adminpw`.
 However, using this identity would make your organization the same identity as your CA identity, which for security reasons is not recommended.
 Instead, select the enroll ID you created for your organization admin from the drop-down list, `org2admin`, and enter its associated secret, `org2adminpw`.
-Then, give this identity a display name, `Org2 admin`.
+Then, give this identity a display name, `Org2 MSP admin`.
+Note: the default display name for this identity is the name of your MSP and the word "admin".
+If you select a different name for your MSP, that will be reflected in the default.
 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet, where it will be used when creating the peer and creating channels.
 6. Click **Export** to export the admin certificates to your file system.
 As we said above, this identity is not stored in your cluster or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
 If you change browsers, you will need to import this identity into your Wallet to be able to administer the peer.
 7. Click **Create MSP definition**.